slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Deal with failure: «How did you fail today?» The best gift you can give your children is failure.
 - Optimism: «You have the gift of today.»

 HOWEVER... some people are not ready to accept your vision.
-And «givers» attract «takers»: remember you [don't owe them](#on-freedom) anything.
+And «givers» attract «takers»: remember that you [don't owe them](#on-freedom) anything.

 > *'Do not teach a starving man to fish.'*